school-brainhack/school-brainhack.github.io/content/en/project/abide-fmri/index.md

 [*`kfold-leave-one-out-cv_classifier.ipynb`*](https://github.com/brainhack-school2020/abide-fmri/blob/master/code/kfold-leave-one-out-cv_classifier.ipynb)

-This notebook contains the code to run support vector classification, k nearest neighbors, decision tree and random forest on the ABIDE dataset.
+This notebook contains the code to run linear support vector classification, k-nearest neighbors, decision tree, and random forest algorithms on the ABIDE dataset.
 The models are trained and evaluated using k-fold and leave-one out cross-validation methods.
 We obtain accuracy scores that represent how skilled the model is at predicting the labels of unseen data.
 Leave-one out cross validation gives more accurate predictions than kfold cross validation.
 The accuracy values range from 55.8% to 69.2%.

 * ##### Group k-folds cross-validation